nubolab-ffwd/svelte-fluent/src/routes/docs/tutorial/+page.svelte.md

 ## Translations with interpolation

-You can insert variable into your translated text by using [Fluent Placeables](https://projectfluent.org/fluent/guide/placeables.html).
+You can insert variables into your translated text by using [Fluent Placeables](https://projectfluent.org/fluent/guide/placeables.html).
 Values for those variables are provided via the `args` prop of the `Localized` and `Overlay` components.